IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 ## Overview

-For this assignment we are going to build a simple logging system.
+For this assignment, we are going to build a simple logging system.
 It will append items to a file.
 Some code for this assignment is already provided.
 The purpose of the assignment is to explore topics like base classes, extension methods, object initialization, encapsulation, properties, and parameter arrays.

 ## Reading